Chuck-A-Rama

 Chuck-A-Rama is a chain of buffet restaurants based in Salt Lake City, Utah; as of January 2022, the company operates nine restaurants in Utah and two in Idaho.

+Menu

-Fare includes American comfort food.
-Main dishes include meats such as baked and fried chicken, carved turkey, ham, and roast beef, and mashed potatoes and gravy, among others.
+The restaurant's menu includes American comfort food.
+Main dishes include meats such as baked and fried chicken, carved turkey, ham, and roast beef, and mashed potatoes and gravy, and deep-fried scones.
 A salad bar is included with every meal and a rotating variety of soups are provided.
+The chain also serves breakfast food.

 History

 Don Moss opened the first Chuck-A-Rama restaurant in September 7, 1966, in the former O.P.
 Skaggs building in Salt Lake City, Utah.

-Name

 The company's name was devised by Don Moss and is a portmanteau of the word "chuckwagon" and the term "Scout-O-Rama".

-Controversy

 In 2004, Chuck-A-Rama gained national attention when, at its Taylorsville, Utah location, a couple following the Atkins diet were made to leave without refunds after attempting to go back to the carved roast beef twelve times.
 The chain stated that, although they are a buffet, they are not an all-you-can-eat restaurant.